-Super-subtle, jaw-length layers and long, center-parted fringe help to add some structure and shape to Jennifer Lopez's mid-length haircut.
+Super-subtle jaw-length layers and long centre-parted fringe help to add some structure and shape to Jennifer Lopez's mid-length haircut.
 It keeps that collarbone-grazing style looking modern.

 Long layers in hair help to create added volume and texture, whether you're wearing the hair curly like Shay Mitchell or smooth.
-A little salt spray helps muss up those layers; we love Sachajuan Ocean Mist ($31).
+A little salt spray helps muss up those layers; we love Sachajuan Ocean Mist.

 Nervous of having layers cut in?
 Ask for your layers in the bottom couple of inches of your hair like Rosie Huntington-Whiteley.
-What's great about really long layers like this is that you can wear your hair center-parted and the layers will be invisible, or create a deep center part with volume and you can embrace the effect of shorter layers without committing to the cut.
+What's great about really long layers like this is that you can wear your hair centre-parted and the layers are invisible, create a deep centre parting with volume and you can embrace the effect of shorter layers without committing to the cut.

 Okay, so Khloé Kardashian's hair has been lengthened with extensions, but to help disguise the join, her hairdresser packed the mid-lengths and ends with layers, which add a cool-girl texture to the hair and prevent it from looking fake.

-Rachel McAdams's layered hair is as close to the '90s version as you'll likely find, but thanks to her simple strapless dress and pretty makeup, it totally works.
+Rachel McAdams's layered hair is as close to the '90s version as you'll likely to find, but thanks to her simple strapless dress and pretty makeup, it totally works.
 In fact, this makes for pretty epic undone wedding hair.
-The key, yet again, is layers that shape the face rather than cut into it.
+The key yet again is layers that shape the face rather than cut into it.